Chirpan

 Chirpan (Чирпан, /bg/) is a town on the Tekirska River in Stara Zagora Province of south-central Bulgaria.
 It is the administrative centre of the homonymous Chirpan Municipality.
 As of 2021, the town had a population of 13,391, down from 15,109 in 2013.

 Chirpan is located north of the Maritsa River on the Chirpan highlands, southeast of the Sredna Gora mountains.
 The town is a centre for wineries and viticulture.

 History

 The modern town is the successor of the Ancient Roman settlement of Sherampol and re-emerged in the beginning of the 15th century, its current name likely being derived from the Roman one.
-Upon his return from the Council of Sardica, Saint Athanasius established the first Christian monastery in Europe circa 344 near modern-day Chirpan in Bulgaria.
+Upon his return from the Council of Serdica, Saint Athanasius established the first Christian monastery in Europe circa 344 near modern-day Chirpan in Bulgaria.

 There has been extensive archaeological excavation at the Karasura (Carasura) site.
 During the Ottoman rule of Bulgaria, Chirpan (Çırpan) was known for its craftsmen and agriculture.
 The town suffered badly from an earthquake on 18 April 1928.

 Chirpan was the birthplace of Ottoman Turkish soldier Abdülkerim Nadir Pasha, and the Bulgarian poet Peyo Yavorov, whose native house is now a museum.
 Chirpan was the home of painter George Danchov.
 His house in the centre of the town is an excellent example of Bulgarian National Revival architecture.